-Almost all clients interviewed expected that, prior to engagement with MMP they would be able to access loans for household goods such as fridges and furniture (Table 19).
+Almost all clients interviewed expected that, prior to engagement with MMP they would be able to access loans for household goods such as fridges and furniture (Table 17).
 This was particularly so in Palm Island where the major focus of more recent community engagement has been limited to providing information on NILS.
 Financial education more recently has been limited to assisting clients with a budget, whereas more clients in the beginning of service provision were completing more than one financial education workshop in association with obtaining a NILS loan Most clients interviewed across both sites had received approval for NILS loans.
 Most of these had received their goods and some were planning to access a second loan.
 All seemed to feel that their expectations had been met.
 However, in interpreting this information, it should be kept in mind that clients were recruited by MMP staff so over-representation of the more "successful" clients in the sample is possible.
 It is important to note that to date there have been no defaults on NILS loan repayments.

-Table 20 MOST USEFUL LEARNINGS/ SERVICES PROVIDED BY MMP --------------------------------- --------------------------
+Table 20 MOST USEFUL LEARNINGS SERVICES PROVIDED BY MMP ---------- ----------------------- -------------------------- loans with no interest.

-Asset acquisition

-Lots of people are getting things like fridges and washing machines.
-The money is taken out of their Centrelink.
-It's really helpful, things like those loans with no interest.
+Asset acquisition Lots of people are getting things like fridges and washing machines.
+The

+$money\ is\ taken\ out\ of\ their\ Centrelink.\ It's\ really\ helpful,\ things\ like\ those$

 Getting those loans - the no interest ones.
 I've got a fridge and a lounge now.
 I'm getting a bed with my second loan.
 When maybe we've paid that off I'll get maybe a whippersnapper for the yard.
 It's easy to get the loan.
-It's easy to get the things in the house too because the stuff gets delivered Before I got hooked up with ICAN I was struggling for extras like fumiture
+It's easy to get the things in the house too because the stuff gets delivered Before I got hooked up with ICAN I was struggling for extras like furniture

-Managing money

-It's changed the way we shop - thinking about what we NEED, not what we want.
+Managing money It's changed the way we shop - thinking about what we NEED, not what we